-Several failure criteria are available that are independent of the material models.
-Each one is applied independently, and once any one of them is satisfied, the element is deleted from the calculation.
+Many of the consitutive models in LS-DYNA do not allow failure and erosion.
+This option provides a way of including failure in these models although the option can also be applied to constitutive models with other failure/erosion criterion.
+Each of the criterion defined here are applied independently, and once any one of them is satisfied, the element is deleted from the calculation.
 Individual criteria may be eliminated from the failure model by assigning the associated constants the value of the user-specified exclusion number.
-This failure criterion only works with solid elements in two and three dimensions which have one point integration.
+This failure criterion only works with solid elements, which have one point integration, in two and three dimensions.